The House & Grounds

 The history of the land stretches back to prehistoric times, and reads like a microcosmic version of the history of the island as a whole.
 We can trace its trajectory through the recorded presence of a crannóg on Annaghmakerrig Lake, the heyday of the ancient clans until the end of the old Gaelic order in the seventeenth century with, in between, legends and stories relating to St Patrick and the Christianisation of ancient Ireland.
 Details can be found in the records left by industrious archaeologists and cartographers in Irish libraries and archives of Annaghmakerrig’s owners and their families who gave this very special place its distinct resonance.

-There we can trace the passage of the families and their descendants that peopled the land and eventually built the house, passing it on through the generations as a proud inheritance, until it came to be the property and home of Sir Tyrone Guthrie.
-He it was who had the vision, generosity and faith to bequeath it to the State to become Ireland’s first Artists’ Retreat.
+There we can trace the passage of the families and their descendants that peopled the land and eventually built the house, passing it on through the generations as a proud inheritance, until it came to be the property and home of our namesake, Sir Tyrone Guthrie.

 Today the house and grounds regularly appear in, or are the inspiration for poems, novels, paintings and music.
-For example, Irish composer Ciaran Farrell has written a suite, Around and About, that was directly inspired by the House and Lands.
+Irish composer Ciaran Farrell, for example, has written a suite, Around and About, that was directly inspired by the House and Lands.
 In his programme notes he comments:

 "Around and About was written during a stay at the Tyrone Guthrie Centre, in Co.
 Monaghan after I returned from what can only be described as a shaky stay in Istanbul.
 A magnitude 7.8 earthquake shook the region for just under a minute on the 17th of August, 1999, causing widespread destruction and the deaths of over seventeen thousand people.
 Hundreds of thousands were left homeless.
 The prospects of another large-scale quake occurring left everyone on tenterhooks and many, often violent, aftershocks did occur during the months that followed leaving everyone on constant alert and readied for house evacuation.